High Functioning Autism Explained

 Don’t get me wrong either – many kids with an Asperger’s diagnosis have daily struggles too, and they need just as much support and compassion as anyone else on the spectrum!
 I just want to explain why “verbal” does not always mean “high functioning.”

 If you suspect your kiddo has HFA, or if they have already been diagnosed, you would greatly benefit from my autism eBook.
-Some of the highlights are listed in the image below, but it is also packed with ideas for helping your child on your own at home.

 The problem with “high functioning autism”